Laura Hanson Schlachter

 Areas of Expertise & Civic Involvements

-Schlachter studies the sociology of movements and markets with a focus on labor and the environment.
+Schlachter researches the sociology of movements and markets with a focus on labor and the environment.
 Recent projects have examined union involvement in the Rust Belt solidarity economy and municipal policies to promote economic democracy.
 She is currently directing the first national survey of cooperative employees and worker-owners with the Democracy at Work Institute and Center on Wisconsin Strategy.
 Schlachter was co-coordinator of the Madison affiliate of 350.org from 2014-16 and has a Master in Public Affairs from the Woodrow Wilson School at Princeton University.

 Synthesizes six possibilities and dilemmas of union involvement in worker cooperative formation and argue that these considerations should structure the future debate.